kartikkd/DevConnector/README.md

 This is a MERN Stack ReactJS application which allows you to connect yourself to the developer community which includes the developer's profile who have registered on the portal.
-This also includes registering and creating a profile and adding the experiences and education.You can also add posts and comments or like on other posts as well.
+This also includes registering and creating a profile and adding the experiences and education.You can also add posts and comments or like on other posts on the site.